ShahedFaisal/R_LinearRegression/README.md

 -   Generate predictions on the training set and evaluate the model's accuracy.

 -   Apply the trained model to the "test.csv" dataset for predicting housing prices.

-## Model Evaluation

-The R-squared value of 0.8441 indicates that approximately 84.41% of the variability in the dependent variable ("SalePrice") is explained by the independent variables included in the model.
-A higher R-squared suggests a better fit of the model to the data.
-In the context of housing price prediction, this implies that the selected features contribute significantly to explaining the variation in house prices.

 ## Note